napari/napari.github.io/dev/_sources/gallery/scale_bar.rst

 Display a 3D volume and the scale bar

+.. tags:: experimental

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-26
+GENERATED FROM PYTHON SOURCE LINES 9-28